 AGE PENSION RATES AND THRESHOLDS

-This article explains how the Age Pension works, and includes the latest Age Pension rates, applicable since 20 March 2019 for residents, non-residents, and the transitional Age Pension.
+Age Pension rates increase on 20 March 2024.
+This article also explains how the Age Pension works, and includes the latest Age Pension rates for residents, non-residents, and the transitional Age Pension.